 Everything you need to know about microcurrent facials

-Originally approved by the FDA to treat Bell’s Palsy Syndrome and muscle paralysis in the 1980s, microcurrent has become a foundational treatment used during professional facials, with experts often calling it a ‘non-invasive facelift.’
-At home microcurrent devices have also gained traction as a way to supplement the contoured results from the comfort of your couch.
+Originally approved by the FDA in the 1980s, microcurrent has become a foundational protocol used during professional facials.
+At- home microcurrent devices have also gained traction as a way to supplement results from the comfort of your couch.

 What is microcurrent technology?